capital formation and accumulation

 Existence of a vicious circle of poverty:

-The existence of low income results in low savings– read types of savings here== and in turn results in a shortage of capital for investment, which results in low investment.
+The existence of low-income results in low savings– read types of savings here== and in turn results in a shortage of capital for investment, which results in low investment.

 Low investment leads to low, output, and eventually to low income.
-The low income result again to low savings and the vicious circle continues.
+The low-income result again to low savings and the vicious circle continues.

-Wasteful expenditure: Many governments in West African countries are involved in wasteful expenditure as they embark on prestigious but productive ventures thereby resulting low capital formation
+Wasteful expenditure: Many governments in West African countries are involved in wasteful expenditure as they embark on prestigious but productive ventures thereby resulting in low capital formation

 Inequitable distribution of income: